 On December 1, 2023, the Company completed its acquisition of the electric hybrid systems business segment of Eldor Corporation ("Eldor"), which is headquartered in Italy.
-The Company expects the acquisition to complement its existing eProducts by enhancing the Company's engineering capabilities in power electronics.
-The Company paid €72 million (\$78 million) at closing and is obligated to remit up to €175 million (\$191 million) of earn-out payments that could be paid over the two years following closing.
-The earn-out payments were contingent upon booked business for future periods from new customer awards.
-The Company's estimate at closing indicated that the minimum threshold for the earn-out target will not be achieved, thus no amount of the potential earn-out payment was included in the purchase consideration.
-As of December 31, 2024, the respective earn-out periods have concluded, and the Company's determined that no earn-out payment will be due; thus, no amount is included in the Company's Consolidated Balance Sheet.
+The Company expects the acquisition to complement its existing ePropulsion product portfolio by enhancing the Company's engineering capabilities in power electronics.
+The Company paid €72 million (\$78 million) at closing.
+Pursuant to the Agreement, the Company is obligated to remit up to €175 million (\$191 million) of earn-out payments contingent upon booked business for future periods from new customer awards.
+The Company's current estimates indicate that the minimum threshold for the earn-out target will not be achieved, thus no amount of the earn-out payment has been included in the purchase consideration or in the Company's Consolidated Balance Sheet.

 The purchase price was allocated on a provisional basis as of December 1, 2023.
 Assets acquired and liabilities assumed were recorded at estimated fair values based on management's estimates, available information, and supportable assumptions that management considered reasonable.
+Certain estimated values for the acquisition, including goodwill, tangible, and intangible assets and deferred taxes, are not yet finalized, and the provisional purchase price allocations are subject to change as the Company completes its analysis of the fair value at the date of acquisition.
+The final valuation of assets acquired and liabilities assumed may be materially different than the estimated values shown below.

-The Company subsequently finalized its valuation of the assets and liabilities of the Eldor acquisition during the fourth quarter of 2024 and the estimated fair values of assets acquired and liabilities assumed amounted to total assets of \$86 million, including goodwill and intangibles of \$27 million, and liabilities of \$8 million.
-These final amounts were not materially different than the estimated values recorded on December 1, 2023.
+The estimated fair values of assets acquired and liabilities assumed as of December 1, 2023 were assets of \$86 million, including goodwill and intangibles of \$25 million, and liabilities of \$8 million.

 Any excess of the purchase price over the estimated fair value of net assets was recognized as goodwill.
-Goodwill of \$20 million was recorded within the Company's PowerDrive Systems segment.
+Goodwill of \$14 million was recorded within the Company's ePropulsion segment.
 Goodwill consists of the Company's expected future economic benefits that will be realized from expanding the Company's electric vehicle portfolio as electric vehicle production continues to increase.
-Goodwill is not deductible for tax purposes in Italy.
+Goodwill is not expected to be deductible for tax purposes in Italy.

-In connection with the acquisition, the Company recorded \$7 million for intangible assets related to developed technology with an estimated life of 6 years.
-Identifiable intangible assets were valued using the market approach.
+In connection with the acquisition, the Company preliminarily recorded \$11 million for intangible assets, primarily for customer relationships and developed technology.
+The provisional fair values of goodwill and identifiable intangible assets were valued using the market approach.